 It’s never too early to familiarise yourself with what Centrelink does and seek information on how to best manage your way through a job loss experience.

 Centrelink’s website contains significant information.
-It may help you decide when to register for payments and services you are entitled to receive in your circumstances.It is important to note that this website does not contain information you can rely on (it says it itself) and is only Centrelink’s view of the law.
+It may help you decide when to register for payments and services you are entitled to receive in your circumstances.It is important to note that this website does not contain information you can rely on (it says so itself) and is only Centrelink’s view of the law.

 If you’ve been retrenched, you should immediately access assistance through Job Services Australia.
 This will help you get immediate, practical help to find a new job.

 If you’re attending a Customer Service Centre to register, make sure you take all the required information and documents to complete your registration at a single visit.
 You’ll also need to supply Centrelink with details and information about the finances of your partner, if you have one.